Illustrated Children’s Book Covers: Tips and Examples

 At first glance, illustrated children’s book covers may seem straightforward — Choose bright colors, create a cartoon-style illustration, and throw some fun-looking font on top.

-This simplicity is deceiving though.
+This simplicity is deceiving, though.

-There are few genres where there’s as much nuance as in kid’s literature.
+There are a few genres where there’s as much nuance as in kids’ literature.
 Just a couple of years of difference in age of the reader changes your approach.
 You should reconsider the color, typography, style, and visual storytelling.
 Besides, illustrations that appeal to kids and adults are an art people hone for years.

 But if you approach the cover design process cautiously and have some illustration chops, an effective cover is guaranteed.